This page contains a lot of data displayed in several charts and tables.

 Video recording capability with a Canon EOS Digital SLR first became available in October of 2008, and today there are four full-frame Canon DSLRs that are well suited for video production.
 This page provides an overview of them, and is meant to serve as a pre-purchase guide as well as an existing owner’s technical resource.
 Jump directly to any section of this page with these links:

 This guide is primarily targeted to the U.S. market and I have listed U.S. prices.
 The “where to buy” links on this page refer to DV Info Net site sponsors, all of which are U.S. dealers.
 At this time I do not have a dealer outside of the U.S. as a site sponsor.
-However, some dealers such as B&H Photo Video, will ship overseas to just about anywhere in the world.
+However, some dealers such as Adorama and B&H Photo Video, will ship overseas to just about anywhere in the world.
 Currently there are four companies to whom DV Info Net refers sales enquiries for Canon full-frame DSLR cameras:

 New York, NY